ignaciomarquezalbes/ode-numerical-methods/euler-explicit/README.md

 ## Folder Structure

 - `main.m` — Entry point.
-Sets up the initial values and calls the solver.
+Calls the data for the problem and the solver.
-- `euler_explicit.m` — Implements the Forward Euler algorithm.
+- `euler_explicit.m` — Implements the Explicit Euler algorithm.
 - `function.m` — Defines the function *f(x, y)* for the ODE system.
 - `solution.m` — Defines the exact solution *y(x)* for optional error estimation (it must agree with the function in `function.m`).
 - `problem_data.m` — Contains all problem parameters (step size, initial conditions, etc.).